+Figure 5.
+Modifying PROF process (by refining the sample values based on the closest sample)

 In this proposal, based on the processing mode for the current block, a secondary delta motion vector is calculated using the original delta motion vector.
 Then motion vector refinements are derived based on the original PROF method using the secondary delta motion vector.